• myAccount

 • Tracking (to other machines / walkways / departments)

-• If you use a managed oil absorbent service like SorbIts®, you can get reports showing utilization by machine or staging area.
+• Review absorbent utilization reports.
+If you use a managed oil absorbent service like SorbIts®, you can access reports that show absorbent usage by machine or staging area.
+High usage often points to chronic leaks or process inefficiencies.

 4. Conduct Employee Interviews